primaveraentalca/orgdot-webfonts/packages/orgdot-genown/README.md

-# orgdot-genown-v01
+# orgdot-genown
-The CSS and web font files to easily self-host Orgdot genown_v01.
+The CSS and web font files to easily self-host Orgdot genown.

 ## Requirements
 You need to have webpack setup to load CSS and font files.<br />For many tools built with Webpack such as [Gatsby](https://github.com/gatsbyjs/gatsby") and [Create React App](https://github.com/facebookincubator/create-react-app), it should work out-of-the-box.<br />Also tested with [ParcelJS](https://parceljs.org/) bundler.

 ## Install
-First, install like any other package<br />`npm install --save orgdot-genown-v01`
+First, install like any other package<br />`npm install --save orgdot-genown`

 ## Usage
-Require the package in your entry file.<br />`require('orgdot-genown-v01')`
+Require the package in your entry file.<br />`require('orgdot-genown')`

-Then, use the font in your styles<br />`font-family: 'genown_v01';`
+Then, use the font in your styles<br />`font-family: 'genown';`

 ## About
 I'm NOT the owner of these fonts.<br />These are the collective work of the [Orgdot Consortium](http://www.orgdot.com).